swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

 1. Regional Coordinator sets up surveys in Survey Monkey and emails results links to hosts and instructors.

 1. If needed Regional Coordinator sets up registration in Eventbrite.
-    * If there is a registration fee,Regional Coordinator informs Business Administrator that this will need to be refunded or applied to the workshop invoice.
+    * If there is a registration fee, Regional Coordinator informs the Business Team (finance@carpentries.org) that this will need to be refunded or applied to the workshop invoice.

 1. In weeks leading up to workshop, Regional Coordinator sends check in emails to be sure planning is progressing smoothly.